eraofchaos/eraofchaos.github.io/units/Demon.md

 ---
 title: "Demon"
 permalink: /units/Demon/
-excerpt: "Horned demons are known for the sharp horns on their forehead.
+excerpt: "Units Horned demons are known for the sharp horns on their forehead.
 These horns are their most powerful weapon, which easily penetrates their enemy's armor to gore their flesh."
 unitID: 504
 last_modified_at: 2020-12-01
 lang: en